-- 1. contribute to discussions of whether an application should be supported, not supported or voted on - 2. vote on applications when called to do so by the Chair.
+- 1. contribute to discussions on whether an application should be supported or not supported - 2. vote on applications when called to do so by the Chair.

 ARC staff are responsible for:

 - 1. providing secretariat support for meetings - 2. providing procedural advice to the SAC - 3. ensuring that correct administrative procedures are followed - 4. ensuring COIs and any potential inappropriate discussions are managed correctly.